 “Dechert has been representing Mr. Diamond on this matter from the onset of the Libor investigation in 2010,” Beth Huffman, a spokeswoman for the firm, said in a telephone interview.
 He is represented by firm Chairman Andrew Levander and Cheryl Krause, a partner in the Philadelphia office, Huffman said.

-Levander also represents J. Ezra Merkin, who ran so-called feeder funds involved in Bernard Madoff’s Ponzi scheme; Jon Corzine, the former head of MF Global Holdings Ltd. (MFGLQ); and John Thain, the former head of Merrill Lynch, who is now chairman and chief executive officer of CIT Group Inc. (CIT), Huffman said.
+Levander also represents J. Ezra Merkin, who ran so-called feeder funds involved in Bernard Madoff’s Ponzi scheme; Jon Corzine, the former head of MF Global Holdings Ltd. (MFGLQ:US); and John Thain, the former head of Merrill Lynch, who is now chairman and chief executive officer of CIT Group Inc. (CIT:US), Huffman said.